Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 ### The Seminole Wars

 ##### John Horse
-John Horse was a legendary Seminole warrior and leader who played an important role, especially in the Second Seminole War, in resisting slavery and leading others to freedom.
+John Horse, also known as Juan Caballo or Gopher John was a legendary Seminole warrior and leader who played an important role, especially in the Second Seminole War, in resisting slavery and leading others to freedom.
+After the Second Seminole war, he helped negotiate with the government to secure land and freedom for Black Seminoles in Oklahoma.

 ![John Horse](https://raw.githubusercontent.com/Chukobyte/black-history/main/assets/images/john_horse.png)